northern red oak (Quercus rubra)

 Fagaceae, the beech family

 How to recognize northern red oak.
-Our oaks have (except for one species with entire leaves) simple, lobed leaves that are alternately arranged.
+Our oaks have simple, lobed (except for one species with entire leaves) leaves that are alternately arranged.
 The upper internodes are very short though, making the leaves appear clustered towards the branch tips.
 There are two broad categories of oaks: (1) the white oak group which has blunt lobes that do not end in bristle tips, and (2) the red oak group which has bristle-tipped lobes.
 To separate northern red oak from several look-alikes such as black oak, pin oak, scarlet oak, and Shumard oak, look for leaves that are thin, glabrous (hairless) beneath), and have sinuses extending about halfway to the midvein.

 A typical member of the red oak group, northern red oak has bristle-tipped lobes.